 As of December 31, 2018, the Company has substantially completed its implementation planning and its impact assessment related to the new lease accounting guidance.
 Work performed to date includes developing a detailed project plan, identifying and establishing a cross-functional implementation team and developing pre-adoption internal controls.
 In addition, the Company gathered an inventory of the Company's explicit outstanding leases globally, performed certain review procedures to ensure completeness of its lease population and abstracted critical lease information from the lease population for inclusion within the Company's leasing software.
 Also, the Company has begun preliminary considerations for how the new lease accounting guidance may impact Houghton, as it pertains to the potential Combination.
 The Company has calculated a preliminary transition adjustment which will be finalized and reflected in the Company's financial statements starting after the effective date of January 1, 2019.
-While the Company's implementation of this guidance will have a material impact on its balance sheet as it expects the majority of its leases will be recorded on its balance bate by establishing right of use assets and associated lease liabilities.
+While the Company's implementation of this lease accounting guidance is still on-going, the Company anticipates adoption of this guidance will have a material impact on its balance sheet as it expects the majority of its leases will be recorded on its balance sheet by establishing right of use assets and associated lease liabilities.
 Based on all current available information, the Company estimates that its right of use assets and associated lease liabilities will be approximately \$20 million to \$30 million as of January 1, 2019.